dynamsoft-docs/barcode-reader-docs/programming/javascript/user-guide/index.md

 In fact, to best learn about all of the runtime settings and which scenarios call for which settings, it is best to refer to our [RuntimeSettings Parameters](https://www.dynamsoft.com/barcode-reader/parameters/) page.

-However, please note that not all of the parameters of `RuntimeSettings` is applicable to both core classes of DBR JavaScript.
+However, please note that not all of the parameters of `RuntimeSettings` are applicable to both core classes of DBR JavaScript.
 To learn which specifically apply to the JavaScript edition, please refer to this [page](https://www.dynamsoft.com/barcode-reader/programming/javascript/api-reference/global-interfaces.html#runtimesettings).

+### Customizing the UI
+The `BarcodeScanner` class of the JavaScript edition comes with its own default UI.
+This default UI, defined in `dbr.scanner.html` of the library files, comes with 3 core components:
+- **Video Viewer**: This is the main component of the UI that displays the video stream from the camera, mobile or desktop.
+This viewer also comes with a canvas component that highlights any detected barcodes by default.
+This viewer,
+- **Source Select Dropdown**: This second component is used to select which camera to use should there be mutiple cameras available.
+By default, this dropdown auto-populates with all the available cameras to choose from.
+- **Resolution Select Dropdown**: The last component is used to select the video resolution.
+Please note that your camera may not support all of the resolutions listed in the dropdown, especially the higher ones.
+To learn about your camera's capabilities and whether a certain resolution is supported, you can use the `getCapabilities` method after selecting the camera in question.

+The SDK does, however, give you the ability to customize the UI to fit your application.
+In fact, there are 3 ways in which you can do this:

+1. Modifying the `dbr.scanner.html` file directly can allow you to customize the default UI elements for any scanner instance that is created.

+2. If you do not feel comfortable modifying the `dbr.scanner.html` file directly, you can copy it and modify the duplicate instead.
+Then, specify the modified file as the main UI file using the `defaultUIElementURL` property of the `BarcodeScanner` class as such: `Dynamsoft.DBR.BarcodeScanner.defaultUIElementURL = url` where `url` is the URL/path to the new file.

 ## Demos and Examples